 Western China (May 11-26, 2009)

-The site for the main collaborative activities in Western China is Dunhuang, a city on the Silk Road near the site of the Cave of a Thousand Buddhas, where for more than a millennium traders and spiritual travelers, artists and explorers have met and mingled and come away enriched by their diverse encounters.
-American delegation will spend two days in Beijing before travelling to Dunhuang and three days in Xi’an after the collaboration in Dunhuang.
-Artistic collaboration, exchange with local writers and communities, and cultural tourism will be arranged in both Beijing and Xi’an.
+The site for the main collaborative activities in Western China was Dunhuang, a city on the Silk Road near the site of the Cave of a Thousand Buddhas, where for more than a millennium traders and spiritual travelers, artists and explorers have met and mingled and come away enriched by their diverse encounters.
+American delegation spent two days in Beijing before traveling to Dunhuang and three days in Xi’an after the collaboration in Dunhuang.
+Artistic collaboration, exchange with local writers and communities, and cultural tourism was arranged in both Beijing and Xi’an.